LOCATION HONEOYE NY

 DISTRIBUTION AND EXTENT: Dominantly western and central New York, but extending from extreme western New York to the Hudson Valley in New York.
 MLRA 101 and 140.
 The series is of large extent.

 MLRA SOIL SURVEY REGIONAL OFFICE (MO) RESPONSIBLE: Amherst, Massachusetts

 REMARKS: The more gently sloping Honeoye soils are among the most productive upland soils in New York State.
 The Honeoye series has been unofficially recognized as the state soil of New York.

 A new pedon from Onondaga County (the typical from the Onondaga Soil Survey) was used because the typical pedon did not match the typical pedon for Honeoye in the Ontario County, NY Soil Survey.

-CEC activity class changed from active to semi-active based on preponderance of lab data for the Honeoye-Lima-Kendaia catena.
+CEC activity class changed from active to semi-active based on lab data for the Honeoye-Lima-Kendaia catena.